findmypast-oss/verzasca/README.md

   --auth <auth>         Basic auth token for teamcity
 ```

-This is an example command
+This is an example command which will result in output like below

 ```
 verzasca --url http://teamcity --auth ABCDEFGHIG --builds Build1,Build2
 ```

-Will result in this output

- - if you select no exit code 1 is sent
- - if you select yes then exit code 0

-If no builds are failing your build will continue as normal

 ```
 ================== TEAMCITY STATUS ==================